 Do: Use social media to increase your following.
 Share your posts across all your channels and if you have more than 10k followers on Instagram, start adding your blogs to your Instagram stories.
 Why do you have to have 10k followers to do that?
 Because users can automatically swipe up from the stories onto your blog if you do.
 If you have fewer followers than that, they can’t, and viewers will have to exit the story, click on your page and follow the link in your bio – which can be frustrating because let’s face it, we’re a generation who want things now!

-Do: Make your writing enjoyable and easy to read.
-Splitting your post into subheadings is a good way to do this, as are short sentences.
+Do: Make your small business blog writing enjoyable, informative and easy to read.
+Splitting your post into subheadings and paragraphs is a good way to do this, as are shorter sentences.
 Good copy doesn’t mean overly long words or sentences, it should be a pleasure to read and get straight to the point.

 Do: Stand out.
-Find something that will be interesting; something your readers haven’t already read countless times.
+Find something that will be of interest to your audience; something your readers haven’t already read countless times.
 Also, stick to your niche.
 If your business is restoring vintage furniture, amuse your audience with interior design tips and similar.
 They wouldn’t want to read about food recipes.

 Don’t: Copy other blogs.
-It might be tempting when you first start because, believe us, we know that writing isn’t as easy as a lot of people might think it is, but it’s important to be unique and authentic.
+It might be tempting when you first start because, believe us, we know that blog writing for small business isn’t as easy as a lot of people might think it is, but it’s important to be unique and authentic.

-We hope these tips have shed some light on what it takes to improve your own blog.
-Our final tip is to remember that building a great blog takes time, so make sure you put in the hours and effort and you’ll be sure to see results.
+We hope these blogging tips for small business have shed some light on what it takes to improve your own blog.
+Our final tip is to remember that blog writing for small business and with that building a great blog takes time.
+So make sure you put in the hours and effort, or hire experienced blog writers if you’re not confident you can do it yourself.

 More must-read stories from Enterprise League: